vishalsurya/APPROXIMATE-TEXT-MATCH/Code_Structure.md

 Implementation of a new algorithm to find approximate/exact matches between strings.
 The class consists of two functions and a main function.
  * The two functions are approximately equals and approximately contains.
  * The main function takes the user input.
- * Input param1 - String needle
+ *       param1 - String needle
  *       param2- String haystack
  *       param3- The function name "eq" for approximately equals and "co" for approximately contains
  *       Param 4- The threshold value for similarity (0,1] 1 - for exact match